damolinx/vscode-bookmarks/README.md

 - `bookmarks.removeBookmarks.global` and`bookmarks.removeBookmarks.workspace`.
 They take no argument and remove all bookmarks from corresponding category.

 ### Tree
 There is a `X` button next to each Bookmark, same as one per category and one on the tree view header that allow you to remove all bookmarks under the selected parent.
-Additionally, there is a `Remove All` on the drop down for each of the category nodes.
+Additionally, there is a `Remove All` action on the drop down for each of the category nodes.

+## Change Bookmark Display Name
+It is possible to change the display name of a bookmark to a custom one.
+This does not rename the file and it is intended to help manage bookmarks.
+One limitation to be aware of is that custom names including file paths would not adapt dynamically based on current workspace.

+### Tree
+Use the `Rename…` action on the drop down for a given bookmark to change the name

 ## Navigation